airtai/faststream/docs/docs/en/getting-started/subscription/filtering.md

 raise HandlerNotFoundError
 ```

 This code selects the first suitable handler to process the message.
 This means the **default handler should be placed last** in the list.
-If no logical handlers match, the message must still be processed — for this, we need a special trash handler that defines the system's default behavior for such cases.
+If no logical handlers match, the message must still be processed.
+For this, we need a special trash handler that defines the system's default behavior for such cases.

 ### Implementing the Default Handler